allermat/audiovisual_speech_MEG/README.md

 All python dependencies are listed in audiovisual_speech_MEG/environment.yml

 ## Contributors
-The MEG analysis code was mainly written by Máté Aller.
+The MEG analysis code was written by Máté Aller.
 Preprocessing scripts (MEG, behavioural) were written by Heidi Solberg Økland.